bharathbk07/Agile-NFE-Framework/README.md

 - Generate Postman-to-JMeter scripts for performance testing
 - Execute performance testing using JMeter
 - Conduct chaos testing with Gremlin
-- Analyze the results using AI models from `lab45`
+- Analyze the results using AI models

 ## 1. **Load Job Configuration**